Bidirectional recurrent imputation and abundance estimation of LULC classes with MODIS multispectral time series and geo-topographic and climatic data: Study area and data construction

-Given that SIPNA provides information at sub-pixel level, we incorporated every MODIS $460m$ pixel with the exact abundances of the mixture of LULC classes in that pixel, as illustrated in Figure \ref{fig:flowchart_props}, using QGIS software \cite{QGIS_software}.
-The SIPNA polygons were first converted to raster format providing a LULC map at $10m$ resolution The rasterized map was then downsampled to match the spatial resolution of MODIS, resulting in the class proportions for each pixel of Andalusia.
-Finally, the MODIS pixels abundances annotations were coupled with their corresponding time series and ancillary data to obtain the Andalusia-MSMTU dataset.
 In Figure \ref{fig:pixel} it is showed an example of the calculation of class abundances for a given pixel.
 An illustrative example of the distribution of abundances of LULC classes in level 1 of the classification hierarchy over the Andalusia territory is displayed in Figure \ref{fig:proportions}, being "agricultural lands" and "terrestrial lands" the classes that dominate the Andalusian territory.
-Andalusia-MSMTU dataset \cite{rodriguez_ortega_jose_2023_7752348} is available in a public data repository hosted by \href{https://zenodo.org/}{Zenodo} at: \url{https://zenodo.org/record/7752348\#.ZBmkkezMLdo}
+Andalusia-MSMTU dataset \cite{rodriguez_ortega_jose_2023_7752348} is available in a public data repository hosted by \href{https://zenodo.org/}{Zenodo} at: \url{https://zenodo.org/records/7752348}